how to find us

 There are a few key things to be aware of:

-iii) We don’t have liability insurance.
-In terms of risk / liability we’d suggest you see the event in the same way as a big gathering round your friends’ house.
+iii) In terms of risk / liability we’d suggest you see the event in the same way as a big gathering round your friends’ house.
 You accept the risks around personal injury and loss in attending.
 As a friends event I’d hope that is a given but just to cover ourselves we ask that you tick a box on the sign-up form to show that you formally agree to waive the organisers of liability in the event personal injury, damage to property etc. should that arise at the event.

 iv) We don’t sell tickets.
 We ask you to ‘sign up’ to attend and the cost of your attendance is your contribution to the running cost of the event.
-I will not hold my friends to ransom so if you want to cancel any time up till the 1st June 2023 you are free to do so and will get a full refund.
+I will not hold my friends to ransom so if you want to cancel any time up till the 1st June 2025 you are free to do so and will get a full refund.
 If you cancel after the 1st June you will get refunded most of what you paid.
 After that date we start buying things for the event (drinks etc.) that are specific to the number of people coming so we will retain a modest amount to cover this.
 If the event can’t go ahead for whatever reason, the likelihood is that we will look to reschedule in which case you can transfer forward to the new date or get a refund.

 The event finances are formally handled by a partnership made up by John & Helen Hope.
 We take on the financial risk of running the event and when you pay us to attend, please consider your money safe.
 There are no legal terms and conditions to cover this – we consider the holding of funds and the issue of any refunds where required to be done in good faith in the spirit of this as a friends get together.